NeonDeveloper-byte/Zeon-AntiCheat/README.md

 > - Zeon Anticheat is designed to safeguard fair play and protect developer work.
 > - Copying, tampering, or redistributing the scripts is strictly forbidden.
 > - Unauthorized use may result in permanent denial of service.
-> - Federation Anticheat supports your projects, but it is not intended to protect stolen content.
+> - Zeon Anticheat supports your projects, but it is not intended to protect stolen content.

 ---